What is a Posting?

 An accounting posting is the transfer of entries in the subsidiary books of account or journals to the appropriate general ledger accounts and is part of the double entry bookkeeping system.

-A posting is normally carried out following the preparation of a journal entry from the underlying transaction information, and is shown as step three in our accounting cycle diagram.
+A posting is normally carried out following the preparation of a journal entry from the underlying transaction information, and is step three in the accounting cycle.

 The posting references in a journal are normally to documents supporting the transaction and the general ledger account codes.